- 1 Temporary Residence Permit

 - Not notifying authorities of your presence in Russia

 Most people who are applying for residence permits in Russia are ultimately looking to obtain Russian citizenship.
-If you are looking to stay long-term in Russia, a permanent residence permit will provide you with all of the benefits of Russian citizenship except for the right to vote, run for regional or federal office, serve in the military, serve on the crew of a vessel under the Russian flag, work for the government, police or public security service, or work as a civil air pilot.
+If you are looking to stay long-term in Russia, a permanent residence permit will provide you with all of the benefits of Russian citizenship except for the right to vote (in all elections), run for regional or federal office, serve in the military, serve on the crew of a vessel under the Russian flag, work for the government, police or public security service, or work as a civil air pilot.
 Of course, the other restriction is that you must be present in Russia for 6 months per year when on a permanent residence permit.

 For those of you who are interested in gaining Russian citizenship the process typically goes as follows: